mystyxx/MTW/README.md

 - the website dosen't work on mobile devices (next word/scroll at each letter typed, etc)

 ## How can I use the website ?
-The website is available at [this adress](https://mtw.paulroux3.repl.co), or you can download the website by clicking on the green button 'code' then 'download zip' or by following these steps :
+You can download the website by clicking on the green button 'code' then 'download zip' or by following these steps :
 - open a terminal/command line
 - run this command :
     ```bash
     git clone https://www.github.com/mystyxx/MTW.git
     ```

-- open the newly created folder and open the index.html file with your browser
+-> Then open the newly created folder and open the index.html file with your browser

 ## Contributing
 - If you want to contribute to the project, you are welcome !
 You can clone the repository on your machine and make the changes you want, then create a pull request.